Graph-COM/Langevin_unlearning/README.md

 * Notes: *use --gpu to allocate to a GPU device*

+* /result/LMC saves the results we run and report in our paper.

 ## Citation

 If you find our work helpful, please cite us: